 Balmar alternators are designed to turn in a clockwise rotation.
 Face the front of the engine with the engine running to determine direction of rotation.
-Internally fanned 6-Series alternators are designed for clockwise rotation only.
-7-Series model styles can typically be run in either direction (15% to 20% cooling loss may occur).
-94-Series, 95-Series, 97-Series, 97-Series and 98-Series feature bi-directional fans and keyed pulleys, so reverse rotation is acceptable.
+Models in the 6-Series with internal fan styles can typically be run in either direction without difficulty.
+Model in the 97-Series and 98-Series feature bi-directional fans, so reverse rotation is acceptable.
+If using a 94-Series alternator, it may be necessary to replace the standard fan with an optional bi-directional fan to ensure proper cooling under load.

-8-Series and out-of-production 90, 91, and 912-Series alternators may require a reverse-rotation kit for counter-clockwise rotation applications.
-Keep in mind, alternators with non-keyed shafts will require pinning to ensure proper performance.
+Older 90, 91, and 912-Series alternators may also require a reverse-rotation kit for counterclockwise rotation applications.
+Keep in mind, alternators with non-keved shafts will require pinning to ensure proper performance.
 A long twist drill bit and a roll pin are included in the reverse rotation kit.